 River Ridge Common

-Owned by the District of Lunenburg since 2011, River Ridge Common is approximately 115 acres with lots of potential to be a beautiful park.
+Owned by the District of Lunenburg since 2011, River Ridge Common is a 115 acre park in the north end of the Municipality.

 Spanning both side of the South Shore Annapolis Valley Trail, River Ridge Common offers scenic opportunities to view Indian Brook Falls and a ravine down to Ross Brook.